 What is a side hustle?
 Well, it’s basically a small business that you run in your free time to help you bring in extra cash.
 Some people may also refer to side hustles as “side job” or “side gig.”
 It’s typically work that you can do outside of 9-to-5 hours.

-People may start a side hustle to supplement their income indefinitely or they may start them with the goal of eventually moving over to doing the side hustle work full-time.
+People may start a side hustle to supplement their income indefinitely or they may start them with the goal of eventually moving from a full-time job to doing the side hustle work full-time.

->

-> Side hustles are started by all kinds of people: People with full-time jobs, students, homemakers, and people with part-time jobs.
+Side hustles are started by all kinds of people: people with full-time jobs, students, homemakers, and people with part-time jobs.
+(In fact, the Comprehensive Copywriting Academy has numerous students who are teachers or former teachers who turned their copywriting side hustle into full-time work!)
 There are also people who take on multiple side hustles to create a full-time income.

->

-> I say yes because copywriting can be an ideal side hustle.
+Copywriting is an ideal side hustle.
 You can pick up clients anywhere and work with them from anywhere, on your own schedule.
-It’s flexible, it’s creative and it’s fun.
+It’s flexible, it’s creative, and it’s fun.

->

-> But I also say no because it can’t be a side hustle…the way that some people try to do side hustles.
+But it also isn’t a side hustle…the way that some people try to do side hustles.

->

-> But other types of side hustles require more skill and experience and copywriting falls into that category.
+But other types of side hustles require more skill and experience and copywriting falls into that category.